 - The AI core analyses past incidents, alerts, and resolution routes to accurately determine key attributes with patterns of correlation to categories.

-- Utilize past routing data to determine the subject matter experts who resolve certain categories or subcategories of tickets and automatically assigns the ticket.
+- Utilize past routing data to determine the subject matter experts who resolve certain categories or subcategories of tickets and automatically assign the ticket.

-- Continuously learn from predicted assignment and new ticket routing data, to improve its assignment and success ratio.
+- Continuously learn from predicted assignments and new ticket routing data, to improve its assignment and success ratio.

 This feature also utilizes Artificial Intelligence.
 It records all the problems and determines what problems are important and need to be fixed first by allocating a priority score for all problems.
 Its additional functionalities are as follows: